RunOnFlux/ssp-docs/enterprise/case-studies/flux-foundation.md

 One platform, every chain the Foundation interacts with, one consistent signing model.
 The custom scripts are retired.
 The chat-thread audit trail is replaced by attributable on-platform records.
 Treasury and bridge multisig live side by side under the same governance.

 * **M-of-N vaults across every chain.** Bitcoin, Ethereum, Flux, and the EVM L2s — same platform, same mental model, same security guarantees.
-* **Two devices per signer, no exceptions.** Browser extension and mobile app required for every signature.
-A single compromised device cannot sign.
+* **Two devices per signer (default Dual mode).** With Dual Signing, the browser extension and mobile app are both required for every signature, so a single compromised device cannot sign.
+(Optional Key Only / Wallet Only vault modes use one device per signer — see [Creating Multisig Vaults](../creating-vaults.md).)
 * **Audit trail that holds up.** Every proposal, approval, and rejection logged with the signer and timestamp.
 Replaces the chat-thread reconstruction.
 * **Self-custody, end to end.** No vendor key share.
 No MPC infrastructure to trust.
 If SSP went away tomorrow, funds remain recoverable from signer seeds.